dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 6. Choose **Save**.
 By default, two-factor authentication isn't enabled for the service.
 However, two-factor authentication is recommended when registering a device.
 To enable two-factor authentication, configure a two-factor authentication provider in Azure AD and configure your user accounts for multi-factor authentication.
 See [Getting started with the Azure Multi-Factor Authentication Server](https://docs.microsoft.com/azure/multi-factor-authentication/multi-factor-authentication-get-started-cloud).
 ## Install the connector
-Download [ODJConnectorSetupMSI.msi]( tp://download.microsoft.com/download/1/E/B/1EB59BBC-4C33-459B-8A1C-DD3EF98D7B51/ODJConnectorSetupMsi.msi) to a computer running Windows Server 2016 that has access to the Internet and your on-premise Azure Active Directory.
+Download [ODJConnectorSetupMSI.msi]( tp://download.microsoft.com/download/1/E/B/1EB59BBC-4C33-459B-8A1C-DD3EF98D7B51/ODJConnectorSetupMsi.msi) to a computer running Windows Server 2016 that has access to the Internet and your on-premises Azure Active Directory.
 ## Create a dynamic device group
 1. In [Intune in the Azure portal](https://aka.ms/intuneportal), choose **Groups** > **New group**.
 2. In the **Group** blade: